pourmoslemy/VeriLogos/README.md

 ---

-# Theory, Engine, and Evidence
+## Theory, Engine, and Evidence

 VeriLogos has three distinct levels of meaning.

-## 1. Formal Theory
+### 1. Formal Theory

 The formal theory includes:

-- definitions;
+- definitions,
-- semantic interpretations;
+- semantic interpretations,
-- propositions;
+- propositions,
-- theorems;
+- theorems,
-- algebraic structures;
+- algebraic structures,
-- topological constructions;
+- topological constructions,
 - proofs and formal limitations.

 The theory is developed in the associated mathematical papers.

-## 2. Computational Engine
+### 2. Computational Engine

 The VeriLogos engine includes:

-- data structures;
+- data structures,
-- validation procedures;
+- validation procedures,
-- logical operations;
+- logical operations,
-- filtration processing;
+- filtration processing,
-- persistence analysis;
+- persistence analysis,
-- matrix-based computation;
+- matrix-based computation,
 - visual and diagnostic tools.

 The engine provides an executable representation of selected theoretical constructions.

-## 3. Empirical Applications
+### 3. Empirical Applications

 Applications use the engine with domain-specific data.

-An application result is not automatically a theorem.
-Likewise:
+An application result is performance guarantee,
+- a Likewise:

-- a passing software test is not a mathematical proof;
+- a passing software test is not a mathematical proof,
-- a mathematical proposition is not an empirical performance guarantee;
+- a mathematical proposition is not an empirical performance guarantee,
-- a visualization is not, by itself, a semantic interpretation;
+- a visualization is not, by itself, a semantic interpretation,
 - an observed correlation does not establish causal or logical entailment.

 This separation is a core design principle of the project.

 ---

-# Applications
+## Applications

 VeriLogos is intended as a general-purpose research framework for topology-aware reasoning.